joschel7/eda-telemetry-lab/README.md

 - **Fabric:** A Clos topology of Nokia SR Linux nodes.
 - **Telemetry:** SR Linux nodes stream full YANG telemetry data.
 EDA exports these metrics via its Prometheus exporter and sends alarms/deviations using its Kafka exporter.
 - **Visualization:** Grafana dashboards (with the [Flow Plugin](https://grafana.com/grafana/plugins/andrewbmchugh-flow-panel/)) provide real-time insights into network metrics.
-- **Alarms:** Data is collected by Promtail and aggregated in Loki, with logs viewable in Grafana.
+- **Alarms:** Data is collected by Kafka, processed by Alloy and aggregated in Loki, with logs viewable in Grafana.
 - **Traffic Generation:** Use iperf3 tests and provided scripts to simulate live traffic across the network.